Rice Formula for processes with jumps and applications: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{teo:nogauss}] Let us start with the formula for the mean number of continuous crossings, we compute the expectation by conditioning on the paths of the pure-jump part $\Jc$ and use the proof of the non-Gaussian case on \cite{aw}.
+\begin{proof}[Proof of Theorem \ref{teo:nogauss}] Let us start with the formula for the mean number of continuous crossings, We condition on the number of jumps, $\nu_T=n$ and on the jump epochs, $\tau_k=t_k$.
+Thus